cloudnativelabs/kube-router/Documentation/generic.md

 This guide is for running kube-router as the [CNI](https://github.com/containernetworking) network provider for on premise and/or bare metal clusters outside of a cloud provider's environment.
 It assumes the initial cluster is bootstrapped and a networking provider needs configuration.

-All pod networking CIDRs are allocated by kube-controller-manager.
-Kube-router provides service/pod networking, a network policy firewall, and a high performance IPVS/LVS based service proxy.
+All pod networking [CIDRs](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) are allocated by kube-controller-manager.
+Kube-router provides service/pod networking, a network policy firewall, and a high performance [IPVS/LVS](http://www.linuxvirtualserver.org/software/ipvs.html) based service proxy.
 The network policy firewall and service proxy are both optional but recommended.

 ### Configuring the Kubelet

-Ensure each kubelet is configured with the following options:
+Ensure each [Kubelet](https://kubernetes.io/docs/reference/generated/kubelet/) is configured with the following options:

     --network-plugin=cni
     --cni-conf-dir=/etc/cni/net.d

+If running Kubelet containerised, make sure `/etc/cni/net.d` is mapped to the host's `/etc/cni/net.d`

 If a previous CNI provider (e.g. weave-net, calico, or flannel) was used, remove old configurations from `/etc/cni/net.d` on each kubelet.

-**Note: Switching CNI providers on a running cluster requires re-creating all pods to pick up new pod IPs**
+_**Note: Switching CNI providers on a running cluster requires re-creating all pods to pick up new pod IPs**_

 ### Configuring kube-controller-manager

-The following options are mandatory for kube-controller-manager:
+The following options are mandatory for [kube-controller-manager](https://kubernetes.io/docs/reference/generated/kube-controller-manager/):

     --cluster-cidr=${POD_NETWORK} # for example 10.32.0.0/12
     --service-cluster-ip-range=${SERVICE_IP_RANGE} # for example 10.50.0.0/22